-Camp Independence is a summer camp for transitional students, age 18-22, seeking educational and career assistance.
-In partnership with Texas Workforce Solutions Vocational Rehab Services (TWSVRS), Goodwill hosts several one-week sessions of Camp Independence, each summer geared toward transitional students – individuals with disabilities transitioning from high school to post-secondary education or the workforce.
+Camp Independence is a summer camp for transitional students, age 16-22, seeking educational and career assistance.
+In partnership with Texas Workforce Solutions Vocational Rehab Services (TWSVRS), Goodwill hosts several two-week sessions of Camp Independence, each summer geared toward transitional students – individuals with disabilities transitioning from high school to post-secondary education or the workforce.

 The program teaches young adults with disabilities about jobs, social skills, hygiene, phone etiquette, how to save and spend money, how to apply for a job, interviewing and networking skills in addition to post-secondary education opportunities, independent living skills, and self-advocacy instruction.
 In partnership with local business partners like Omni Fort Worth Hotel and others, campers will experience a real-world work environment with hands-on job shadowing experiences.
-For more information on how to enroll your student in Camp Independence, call AJ Williams at 817-332-7866 or email firstname.lastname@example.org.
+For more information on how to enroll your student in Camp Independence, call 817-332-7866.

 Summer Earn and Learn